tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/blind-spot-design.md

 - Detection area : Right/left side area of the self position.

 - Conflict area : Right/left side area from the self position to the stop line.

+Stop judgement
+When both conditions are met for any of each object, it’s judged as “no go”.

+- Object is on the detection area
+- Object’s predicted path is on the conflict area

+In order to avoid a rapid stop, the detection won’t be executed after the vehicle passed the judge line

+Once judged as “no go”, the judgement will be changed to “go” after the “clear” state succeeds a certain period (e.g. 2 seconds).
+(To prevent a chattering)

 #### Module Parameters